Hong Kong China Rugby Union

 Hong Kong China Rugby Union (中國香港欖球總會; abbrev.
 HKCR) is the governing body for rugby union in Hong Kong.
 It was founded in 1952 and became affiliated to World Rugby (then known as the International Rugby Board) in 1988.
 It organises and oversees local rugby, including the annual Hong Kong Sevens tournament and the HKRU Premierships.

-The organization was named Hong Kong Rugby Football Union, and Hong Kong Rugby Union (HKRU) before 2023.
+The organisation was formerly named Hong Kong Rugby Football Union, and Hong Kong Rugby Union (HKRU) before 2023.